rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ```

 The extra safety features are what surprised and excited me about TS.
-They reminded me of niche functional programming languages.
+They reminded me of a functional programming language.

 ## Complexity of TS types

 Throughout the series, we had encountered a few examples where TS type checker did not work as expected, we will encounter more of TS quirkiness is this section.
 This note suggests a reason for this: type complexity.

-My original plan was to explore TS in a broader scope and show a set of very simple code examples explaining what TS does and why is that hard.
-TS failed to work with me on about half of my examples creating chaos in my presentation.
+My original plan was to write about TS needing to implement a separate ad-hoc semantics for various JS operators.
-For example, I was not able to use the [_add_blank_target type holes](2021-12-12-ts-types-part1.html#type-holes) in the arithmetic operators: `+`, `*`, `/`:
+I was not able to present anything very insightful and I have abandoned that idea, e.g. these [_add_blank_target type hole](2021-12-12-ts-types-part1.html#type-holes) expressions do not even compile:

 ```Java
 //Compiliation errors: Object is of type 'unknown'